STD Test - what is it and how the test is done

-The presence of an STD in one sexual partner can soon transmit it to the other partner and cause several serious health-related consequences for both partners.
+The presence of an STD in one sexual partner can soon transmit to the other partner and cause severe health-related consequences for both.

-Therefore, it is extremely important for both partners to test themselves for the presence of any STD, especially if any one of them has a significant history of being with multiple partners in the past.
+Therefore, it is essential for both partners to test themselves for the presence of any STD, especially if any of them has a significant history of being with multiple partners.

 A person can be tested for STDs using a blood sample, a genital swab, or a urine sample.
 These tests are usually quick and help in finding out if the person might be suffering from any of the following: